Gageperrin/it-notes/it-topics/cissp.md

 SSO improves user experience and reduces vulnerabilities from weaker authentication systems but introduces a **single point of failure**.

 **Kerberos** is a widely used SSO authentication protocol:
-- The client sends an initial message to the **Authentication Service (AS)** contained within the Key Distribution Center (KDC).
+The client sends an authentication request to the Authentication Service (AS) within the Key Distribution Center (KDC).
+The request includes the username, but not the password.

-- The KDC verifies the useranme against hte known crendentials.
-It generates a session key that will be used by the client and the Kerberos server against the Ticket Granting Service (TGS), encrypted with a hash of the user's password.
-It also includes an encrypted and timestamped Ticket Granting Ticket (TGT):
+The AS verifies the username against its credential database.
+If valid, it generates:

+A session key (SK1) for secure communication between the client and the Ticket Granting Service (TGS).
+A Ticket Granting Ticket (TGT), which is encrypted with the KDC’s secret key (only the KDC can read it).
+The AS encrypts SK1 with a key derived from the user's password (typically using a hash of the password stored on the KDC).
+The AS sends this encrypted session key along with the TGT to the client.

+The client decrypts SK1 using their password-derived key and stores the TGT, which remains encrypted (since only the KDC can read it).
+The TGT is valid for a limited time.

+When the client wants access to a service, it sends a request to the Ticket Granting Service (TGS).
+This request includes:

+The TGT (proving the client was authenticated by the AS).
+An authenticator (a timestamped, encrypted message proving the client's identity), encrypted with SK1.
-- The client decrypts the message using their password, installs the TGT for use until it expires, then requests service tickets from the KDC using its TGT.
+The TGS decrypts the TGT using the KDC’s secret key and retrieves SK1.
+It then decrypts the authenticator using SK1 to verify the client’s identity.

+If authentication is successful, the TGS generates:

+A session key (SK2) for secure communication between the client and the requested service.
+A Service Ticket (ST), encrypted with the target service’s secret key (only the service can read it).
+The TGS encrypts SK2 with SK1 and sends SK2 and the Service Ticket back to the client.

+The client decrypts SK2 using SK1 and stores it.
+The Service Ticket remains encrypted (since only the target service can read it).

-- The client sends the TGT and new tickets to the TGS.
+The client sends a request to the target service, including:

-- The TGS verifies the message and returns an encrypted **Service Ticket** and key.
+The Service Ticket (encrypted with the service’s secret key).
+A new authenticator, encrypted with SK2, to prove possession of SK2.
-- The client uses the Service Ticket to authenticate with the service.
+The service decrypts the Service Ticket using its own secret key to retrieve SK2.
+It then decrypts the authenticator using SK2 to verify the client’s identity.

+If authentication is successful, the service may send a mutual authentication response, encrypted with SK2, confirming the session is established.

+The client and service now communicate securely using SK2 for encrypted data exchange.

-**Note**: The AS and TGS are components of the **Key Distribution Center (KDC)**.
+Note: The Authentication Service (AS) and Ticket Granting Service (TGS) are both part of the Key Distribution Center (KDC).

 **Disadvantages of Kerberos**:
-- Only supports symmetric encryption.
+- Only supports symmetric encryption and the KDC is a single point of failure for all authentication.

 **SESAME** is an alternative to Kerberos:
 - Supports asymmetric encryption.